CyCoSnag/snag_discord_logging/README.md

 Unzip the resource.

-Put the resource into your servers resources folder.
+Put the resource into your server's resources folder.

-Add the resource name to your server startup config.
+Add the resource name to your server startup-config.

 Modify the client/config.lua and server/config.lua to your liking.
 Start server.
 Enjoy!